junxit/us-congress-bills-111/bill.md

 ## § 2.
 National Environmental Research Parks

-- **(a)** *Designation* The Secretary of Energy shall designate the seven National Environmental Research Parks located on Department of Energy sites as permanent protected outdoor research reserves for the purposes of conducting long-term environmental research on the impacts of human activities on the natural environment.
-The seven National Environmental Research Parks shall include—
+- **(a)** *Designation* The Secretary of Energy shall designate the six National Environmental Research Parks located on Department of Energy sites as protected outdoor research reserves for the purposes of conducting long-term environmental research on the impacts of human activities on the natural environment.
+The six National Environmental Research Parks shall include—
   - **(1)** the Savannah River National Environmental Research Park;
   - **(2)** the Idaho National Environmental Research Park;
   - **(3)** the Los Alamos National Environmental Research Park;
   - **(4)** the Fermi Lab National Environmental Research Park;
-  - **(5)** the Hanford National Environmental Research Park;
-  - **(6)** the Oak Ridge National Environmental Research Park; and
+  - **(5)** the Oak Ridge National Environmental Research Park; and
-  - **(7)** the Nevada National Environmental Research Park.
+  - **(6)** the Nevada National Environmental Research Park.
 - **(b)** *Purposes* Each site shall support—
   - **(1)** environmental research and monitoring activities to characterize and monitor present and future site conditions, and serve as control areas for comparison with environmental impacts of Department of Energy land management, energy technology development, remediation, and other site activities outside the National Environmental Research Park areas.
 Areas of research and monitoring on the sites may include—
     - **(A)** ecology of the site and the region;